vanruc/todoApp/README.md

 * Wait for a few seconds (this may take longer to run for the first time), once the process is complete you will see the result in the Console Window like below;
 ![](doc_img_src/build%20success.png)

-3. In the Servers Window, right click on the server and click Start.
+3. In the Servers window, right-click on the server and click Start.
 ![](doc_img_src/RunToDoApp3Guide.PNG)

 4. When you see the below info in your Console Window, todoApp was deployed and is running on your localhost server.
 ![](doc_img_src/run%20properly.png)

-If not, you may try to check and debug by yourself or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
+If not, you may try to check and debug by yourself, or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
 You will get support from the [Skyve](https://skyve.org) team or any community team member.

 5. Access TodoApp from Web Browser at [http://localhost:8080/todoApp](http://localhost:8080/todoApp)